 So what’s the most beneficial and effective technique?

 Now the most beneficial and effective technique should be re-working the content itself “if applicable” and rewriting the original story or message from a completely different perspective to tailor specifically for your local audience and local market trends!
-This will re-born your content piece with a totally new identity, allowing it to appeal to the same and to broader audiences with even higher success potential than the original one.
-You’ve successfully made two projects out of one, and doubled your ROI on production.
-Oh, in case of global production, you did all of this for free.
+This will re-born your content piece with a totally new identity, allowing it to appeal to the same and broader audiences with even higher success potential than the original one.
+You’ve successfully done two projects out of one and doubled your ROI on production.
+Oh, in the case of global production, you did all of this for free.

 Example (3): Red Bull Heli Drift

 Red Bull Poland did a video asset project that combines Red Bull Athlete Felix Baumgartner (Yes, the guy who jumped from the edge of space) and a car drifter in a head to head challenge.
-Felix driving a helicopter, had to drift in Sync with the drifter in the car in a specific track they both agreed on.
+Felix driving a helicopter, had to drift in Sync with the car’s drifter in a specific track they both agreed on.

-The content was first shared globally through Red Bull global Facebook page then locally in Poland then finally in Egypt (targeting English users) and redirected to the original English story that includes the full clip.
+The content was first shared globally through Red Bull’s global Facebook page, then locally in Poland, then finally in Egypt (targeting English users) and redirected to the original English story that includes the full clip.

 Red Bull Egypt wanted to try and re-work the content to make it more locally sharable.
 Their research found that:

-1) News, first time ever, watch before anyone else.
-Titles for the most shared content in Egypt right?
+1) News, first time, watch before anyone else.
+Titles for the most shared content in Egypt, right?

-2) Sharing something new, before anyone else, and before its deleted (as some unethical editors claim to make you click) is a high driver for content virality in Egypt.
+2) Sharing something new before anyone else before it’s deleted (as some unethical editors claim to make you click) is a high driver for content virality in Egypt.

-3) Extreme sports is not necessarily the highest engaging topic vs the above.
+3) Extreme sports are not necessarily the highest engaging topic vs. the above.

-The engagement and results on the second tailored story was much higher than the original.
+The engagement and results on the second tailored story were much higher than the original.